 Commissions are by invitation, and the company will work closely with writers to support the work from commissioning to production.
 Occasionally, writers will be invited by Belvoir to write about a specific subject or to write for a specific project.

 We also offer two awards for playwrights – the Philip Parsons Fellowship for Emerging Playwrights and the Balnaves Foundation Indigenous Playwright’s Fellowship.
-For full details please see the Awards page.
+For full details please see the Awards and Fellowships page.

 Inviting Us To See Your Work